 How are y’all doing?
 I wanted to get this finished and posted yesterday, but have had neck and shoulder problems for a couple of days.
 Slept in a weird position, I suppose, and now can hardly move or turn my head.
-Anyway, I have another lamp makeover for you, this time with a trash can lamp shade.
-Yep, around here, we not only dumpster dive, we use the dumpster itself.
+Anyway, I have another lamp makeover for you, this time with a trash can lampshade.
+Yep, around here, we not only dumpster dive, but we also use the dumpster itself.
 Or trash can.

 The Lamp Base

 First, I sprayed the lamp with purple paint, the same paint I used for the Tipsy Tuesday demo for changing paint sheens.

 A light coat of looking glass paint gives it a silvery shimmer with a bit of the purple peeking through.

 For the shade, I used a wire trash can that had been lying around not fulfilling its calling.

 Kind of cute just like that, but not very practical, unless you enjoy being blinded by the light.
 Now that song will be stuck in my brain.

 I went to my stash of drop cloth fabric and cut out a cover for the trash-can-turned-lamp-shade.
 To do this, mark a beginning point at the top and bottom of the shade with masking tape.